rschristopher/rschristopher.github.io/src/saving/level-1/index.md

 # Level 1: Getting Started

-!!! info "Save Bitcoin on a reputable exchange (a small amount that you can risk losing)."
+!!! info "Save Bitcoin using a reputable exchange (a small amount that you can risk losing)."

 <figure markdown>
 ![Level 1](/images/levels-Level-1.drawio.png)